Solution of the v-representability problem on a one-dimensional torus: KLMN theorem for distributional potentials

 This result makes Theorem~\ref{th:KLMN} (KLMN theorem) applicable to potentials $v\in\affspace^*$.
 We will go one step further with the next theorem, showing also the corresponding Hamiltonian always allows for a ground state in the appropriate sense.
 As a preparatory step we show the following equivalence of norms.

 \begin{lemma} Let $v\in\affspace^*$ then the corresponding potential form $V$ defines a self-adjoint Hamiltonian $H=H_0+V$ that is bounded below.
-With an appropriate shift of the potential $v$ by adding a constant, the square root of $\langle \Psi,H\Psi \rangle$ is equivalent to the $H^1$-norm of any $\Psi\in\psiset$. \end{lemma}
+With an appropriate shift of the potential $v$ by adding a constant, the square root of $\langle \Psi,H\Psi \rangle$ is equivalent to the $H^1$-norm for all $\Psi\in\psiset$. \end{lemma}

 \begin{proof} That any $v\in\affspace^*$ defines a self-adjoint Hamiltonian that is bounded below is proven if Lemma~\ref{lem:v-kinetic-bound} and Corollary~\ref{cor:Hamiltonian} are combined.
 By Lemma~\ref{lem:v-kinetic-bound} for $V$ and by assumption for $W$, both quadratic forms have relative kinetic bounds $<1$, so we can find $0\leq a_V,a_W <1$ and $b_V,b_W\geq 0$ like in Definition~\ref{def:kinetic-bound} where $a_V$ can even be taken arbitrarily small, so $a_V+a_W<1$.
 Now reordering the expectation value $\langle \Psi,H\Psi \rangle = T(\Psi) + \langle \Psi,W\Psi \rangle + \langle \Psi,V\Psi \rangle$ gives the estimate